CETONI-Software/sila_nemesys/Features.md

 - none

+# SyringeConfigurationController
+Syringe pump specific functions for configuration.

+## Commands
+### `SetSyringeParameters`
+Set syringe parameters.
+If you change the syringe in one device, you need to setup the new syringe parameters to get proper conversion of flow rate und volume units.

+Parameters:
+- `InnerDiameter`: Inner diameter of the syringe tube in millimetres.
+- `MaxPistonStroke`: The maximum piston stroke defines the maximum position the piston can be moved to before it slips out of the syringe tube.
+The maximum piston stroke limits the maximum travel range of the syringe pump pusher.

+Response:
+- none

+observable: no

+## Properties
+- `InnerDiameter`: Inner diameter of the syringe tube in millimetres.
+    * observable: Yes
+- `MaxPistonStroke`: The maximum piston stroke defines the maximum position the piston can be moved to before it slips out of the syringe tube.
+    * observable: Yes

+## Errors
+### DefinedExecutionErrors
+- none

+### UndefinedExecutionErrors
+- none

 # ValvePositionController
 Allows to specify a certain logical position for a valve.
 The [`CurrentPosition`](#Properties-2) property can be querried at any time to obtain the current valve position.